Samurai Vendetta: Plot

 Tange's chance for vengeance arrives when three of the kidnappers run into Tange on the streets.
 Tange is able to kill two of them but is shot in the leg by the third.
 Chiharu finds him in the street and takes him under her care.
 The remaining three men seeking to strike Tange while he is at his most vulnerable, challenge Tange to a "fair" duel, and recruits the other Kira guardmens to seek revenge against the one-armed, shot in the leg Tange.
 Tange is able to defend himself in what can be called Raizo Ichikawa's most definitive one-against-all scenes next to his performance in the film Betrayal.
 Chiharu comes upon the scene and is shot trying to run to Tange to help.
 Yasubei, who has been secretly following Chiharu to discover the date for the tea ceremony, also comes upon the scene and helps Tange, killing all the remaining attackers.
 However, Tange is fatally injured in the battle and Chiharu also dies from her gunshot wound.
 But before she dies, she tells Yasubei the date of the tea ceremony, showing her loyalty to her old friend and showing that she no longer had any ties or loyalty to her former Uesagi family, retainers of Chamberlain Kira.

-The story closes with the final march of the 47 Ronin (including Yasubei) and their assault on Chamberlain Kira's home.
+The story closes with the final march of the forty-seven rōnin (including Yasubei) and their assault on Chamberlain Kira's home.
 One must assume that chances for the successful assault were improved when 15 to 20 of the Kira guardmens were killed earlier in their futile revenge attack on Tange.